 The artist Henri Matisse lived in Nice from 1917 until his death in 1954, and a large part of the Matisse Museum's collection was donated by the artist himself.

-Among the masterpieces on show are Nu bleu IV (Blue Nude IV), one of Matisse's most reproduced images, and the 8m-long Fleurs et Fruits (Flowers and Fruits), the largest Matisse work in France.
+Among the masterpieces on show are Nu bleu IV (Blue Nude IV), one of Matisse's most reproduced images, and the 8m-long Fleurs et Fruits (Flowers and Fruits), the largest Matisse works in France.

-The Matisse Museum is one of the highlights of the South of France for any art lover, and if you are visiting Nice as part of your French Riviera yacht charter, it is an easy excursion from the port.
+The Matisse Museum is one of the highlights of the South of France for any art lover, and if you are visiting Nice as part of your luxury yacht charter, it is an easy excursion from the port.

-The museum, which also hosts regular temporary exhibitions, is housed in a 17th century villa in the quiet suburb of Cimiez, north of the city centre, surrounded by gardens, olive groves and archaeological remains, which are also worth a look when you visit.
+The museum, which also hosts regular temporary exhibitions, is housed in a 17th-century villa in the quiet suburb of Cimiez, north of the city center, surrounded by gardens, olive groves and archaeological remains, which are also worth a look when you visit.

-Behind the museum are the extensive ruins of a 3rd century Roman bath complex, while nearby are the remains of an amphitheatre from the same period.
+Behind the museum are the extensive ruins of a 3rd-century Roman bath complex, while nearby are the remains of an amphitheater from the same period.